Skip to content

 Economic principles related to energy production, distribution, and consumption, and their relationship with climate change.
 Policy and regulation for sustainable energy and resource management, including externalities, international agreements, and renewable energy economics.
 Quantitative analysis using econometric models to measure policy effectiveness and market dynamics in energy and resource markets.

-Vorlesungsstunden: 36 ONLINE
+Vorlesungsstunden: 36 ONLINE - NOT OFFERED

 Laboratoriumsstunden: -